-(1) Options granted pursuant to the Option Plan are valued as American-Style options using the Cox, Ross and Rubenstein binomial tree lattice model.
-Performance Rights granted under the Performance Share Rights Plan were priced using Monte Carlo simulation (using the Black-Scholes framework) to model the Company's future price and TSR performance against the comparator group at vesting date.
+(1) Performance Rights granted under the Performance Share Rights Plan were priced using Monte Carlo simulation (using the Black-Scholes framework) to model the Company's future price and TSR performance against the comparator group at vesting date.
+Please refer to page 51 for further information on the assumptions used in the performance rights valuation model.